- Akira Yasukouchi, Kyushu University

 Japan Society of Physiological Anthropology

-If the first author of an article is a member of the Japan Society of Physiological Anthropology, we offer a discount of £200 from the standard article-processing charge of £700.
+If the first author of an article is a member of the Japan Society of Physiological Anthropology, we offer a discount of article-processing charge.
 A membership number will be provided by the society for use when submitting a new manuscript to the Journal of Physiological Anthropology.

 If you would like to join the society to take advantage of the support and contacts afforded by membership, and additionally the discount on the Journal of Physiological Anthropology article-processing charge, please contact the Administration Office or see the society website for further information.